Project F

 Preserved Registers

 Preserved registers must be restored to their original value before returning from a function call.
-If your function uses preserved registers, such as s0-s11, save their existing values on the stack.
+If your function uses preserved registers, such as s0-s11, save them on the stack before using them.

 For example, fun_foo uses s1-s4, it saves them on the stack like this: